cvaugh/SimpleStats/README.md

 # SimpleStats

 A tool for generating easy-to-read statistics for your Apache web server.

+### This project has been superseded by [https://github.com/cvaugh/jstats](cvaugh/jstats)

 ## Configuration